Running a Go Server Extensibly in dotnet aspire

 Conclusion

-In this article, I explained the process of adding a Go server to dotnet aspire and forwarding requests through a reverse proxy.
-However, I have not yet fully written about scaling, and I have created an example that can be implemented more programmatically using environment variables in a separate repository.
+This article has described the process of adding a Go server to dotnet aspire and forwarding requests through a reverse proxy.
+However, the discussion regarding extension is not yet exhaustive, and an example illustrating a more programmatic implementation using environment variables has been provided in a separate repository.
 For detailed project configuration and code, please refer to snowmerak/AspireStartPack.

-Personally, I expect that dotnet aspire can perform its own role as an alternative to docker compose and as a cloud deployment tool.
-A generator that creates docker compose or k8s manifests already exists, and I believe that it has improved the accessibility of infrastructure tools for general developers.
+I personally anticipate that dotnet aspire will fulfill its role as an alternative to Docker Compose and as a cloud deployment tool.
+The existence of generators for creating Docker Compose and Kubernetes manifests has, I believe, improved the accessibility of infrastructure tools for general developers.